 The Track in American Ideas and Institutions is available for students who have a particular interest in the three branches of the American government and the ideas, principles and laws that undergird them.
 This specialized track within the Politics concentration easily meshes with American politics as a primary field and provides a departmental certificate for those who complete its requirements.
-The track helps students navigate through this subject matter by specifying a set of courses that meet this one course in each of four topic areas: the Executive Branch, the Legislative Branch, the Constitution and the Courts, and American Political, Legal and Constitutional Thought.
+The track helps students navigate through this subject matter by specifying a set of courses that meet this requirement.
+Students are expected to take a total of five courses from the designated list, with at least one course in each of four topic areas: the Executive Branch, the Legislative Branch, the Constitution and the Courts, and American Political, Legal and Constitutional Thought.
 In addition, the student's senior thesis must incorporate a significant amount of content related to the themes of the track.